aappddeevv/scalajs-reaction/README.md

 You will most likely also need DOM bindings.
 Here's a link to the api for org.scala-js scalajs-dom bindings: [![javadoc](https://javadoc.io/badge2/org.scala-js/scalajs-dom_sjs1_3/javadoc.svg)](https://javadoc.io/doc/org.scala-js/scalajs-dom_sjs1_3).

+# jshelpers

+Package `jshelpers` is available to help with strange types.
+Review the docs for extra syntaxt that you can use.

+Generally, if you model your data such as `js.UndefOr[A|Null]` then you will want to turn on `-Xexplicit-nulls` so that the `Null` type becomes explicit and not inferred.

 # Documentation

 Client: